 Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
 The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
 In this species, blooms are produced between December and February producing flowers in globular heads about 1 cm in diameter, with each head having up to 55 very small staminate flowers, yellow to cream in colour.
 The globular heads are clustered in secondary inflorescences (panicles or racemes) which are produced in leaf axils and interspersed between leaves.

-The straight, flat seed pods that form after flowering have a length to 17 cm and a width to 1.5 cm.
+The fruit are straight, flat seed pods that form after flowering have a length to 17 cm and a width to 1.5 cm.

 It is known to escape from gardens and is considered as a weed in wetter regions in the south-west of Western Australia.
-It has also become naturalised in other parts of Australia including Queensland and parts of Victoria.
+It has naturalised in parts of Victoria, WA, NZ, southern Africa and California.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

 Available and grown in California, USA and many other countries.
 The timber is attractive, close-grained, strong and hard, and is suitable for carpentry and turning.